Probing ALP-portal fermionic dark matter at the $e^+e^-$ colliders: Event analysis at the electron-positron colliders

-High-energy electron-positron colliders provide a unique opportunity for comprehensive DM searches through {missing energy associated with a visible particle.
-The channel that we focus here for ALP search is} the mono-photon plus missing energy final state signature.
+High-energy electron-positron colliders provide a unique opportunity for comprehensive DM searches through missing energy associated with a visible particle.
+The channel that we focus here for ALP search is the mono-photon plus missing energy final state signature.
 In collider experiments, DM particles do not interact with the detector, rendering them invisible to direct observation.
 Consequently, they escape detection, appearing as `missing energy' in the recorded measurements.
-This `missing energy' serves as an indirect observation of DM production at the colliders \cite{Fox:2011fx, Yu:2013aca, Essig:2013vha, Kadota:2014mea, Yu:2014ula,Freitas:2014jla, Dutta:2017ljq, Choudhury:2019sxt, Horigome:2021qof, Barman:2021hhg, Kundu:2021cmo, Bhattacharya:2022qck,Ge:2023wye,Barman:2024nhr,Borah:2024twm,Barman:2024tjt} \footnote{{ This should be contrasted with missing transverse momentum or colloquially missing transverse energy ($\slashed{E}_T$) accessible at hadron colliders, in absence of the information about the sub process center-of-mass energy of the colliding partons.}}.
-The final state signal of our interest is associate ALP production with photon followed by the decay of ALP to DM pair as shown in Fig.~\ref{fig:alp.prod}.
-This type of associate mono-photon production in contrast to ISR-photon often referred as {\it natural mono-photon}, which proves to be beneficial for improving signal-background estimation, {as we discuss below}.
-The non-interfering SM background consists of two main contributions.
-One comes from a $W$ boson-mediated $t$-channel neutrino pair production, where a photon is radiated either from the initial state or from the $W$ boson (left plot of Fig.~\ref{fig:monoX.sm}).
-The other arises from $Z$-mediated $s$-channel neutrino pair production, with a photon emitted from the initial state (right plot of Fig.~\ref{fig:monoX.sm}).
+This `missing energy' serves as an indirect observation of DM production at the colliders \cite{ Yu:2013aca, Essig:2013vha, Kadota:2014mea, Yu:2014ula,Freitas:2014jla, Dutta:2017ljq, Choudhury:2019sxt, Horigome:2021qof, Barman:2021hhg, Kundu:2021cmo, Bhattacharya:2022qck,Ge:2023wye,Barman:2024nhr,Borah:2024twm,Barman:2024tjt,Borah:2025ema}\footnote{This should be contrasted with missing transverse momentum or colloquially missing transverse energy ($\slashed{E}_T$) accessible at hadron colliders, in absence of the information about the sub process CM energy of the colliding partons.}.
+The final state signal of our interest is associate ALP production with photon followed by the decay of ALP to DM pair as shown in Fig.~\ref{fig:alp.prod} \footnote{A $Z$-mediated $s$-channel contribution could also be possible if $C_{aB}\neq C_{aW}$, since $g_{a\gamma Z}$ becomes non-zero in that case.}.
+This type of associate mono-photon production in contrast to ISR-photon often referred as {\it natural mono-photon}, which proves to be beneficial for improving signal-background estimation, as we discuss below.
+The non-interfering irreducible SM background consists of two main contributions.
+One comes from a $W$ boson-mediated $t$-channel neutrino pair production, where a photon is radiated either from the initial state or from the $W$ boson (right plot of Fig.~\ref{fig:monoX.sm}).
+The other arises from $Z$-mediated $s$-channel neutrino pair production, with a photon emitted from the initial state (left plot of Fig.~\ref{fig:monoX.sm}).
+Other reducible SM backgrounds arise from the processes $e^+e^- \to X + \gamma$ where $X=\slashed{\gamma}, \slashed{\gamma} \slashed{\gamma}$ and $\slashed{e}^+\slashed{e}^-$.
+These contributions arise when the particles in $X$ is/are sufficiently soft or emitted in the forward direction such that they escape detection.
+As, the ILC detectors are assumed to be symmetric, therefore $\slashed{\gamma} \gamma$ background has negligible effect.
 In this analysis, we consider $\sqrt{s}=1$ TeV ILC with an integrated luminosity of $\mathfrak{L}_{\text{int}} = 5 \, \text{ab}^{-1}$ to perform a cut-based analysis.
 The DM phenomenology allowed benchmark point (BP) used in our study corresponds to a ALP mass $m_a = 5 \, \text{GeV}$ and a decay constant $f_a = 186 \, \text{GeV}$.
-This choice of $f_a$ results in an effective scale $\Lambda_{\text{eff}} = 4 \pi f_a = 2.3 \, \text{TeV}$, ensuring the validity of the EFT approximation ($\sqrt{s}<\Lambda_{\text{eff}}$) in our analysis.
+This choice of $f_a$ results in an effective scale of order $\Lambda_{\text{eff}} \sim 4 \pi f_a \simeq 2.3 \, \text{TeV}$.
+This should be understood as a conservative upper bound rather than a strict equality, since the precise value of $\Lambda_{\text{eff}}$ is model dependent and is determined by the masses and couplings of the heavy degrees of freedom of a UV theory.
+For the benchmark values considered here, $\sqrt{s},m_a, m_\Psi<\Lambda_{\text{eff}}$ is satisfied, ensuring the validity of the EFT description in the context of collider.